Polk County Property Appraiser

 Back to List

-If your total household adjusted gross income exceeded this limit, YOU MUST NOTIFY THIS OFFICE.
+If your total household adjusted gross income exceeds the 2014 limit, (which will be posted in January) YOU MUST NOTIFY THIS OFFICE.
+Receiving no notification

 If you would like to receive a notice of renewal electronically, please send us an email